Shannon and the Clams

 Shannon and the Clams is an indie garage punk quartet based in Oakland, California.
 Known for a vintage sound that incorporates elements of doo-wop, classic R&B, garage psych, and surf, Shannon and the Clams has drawn comparisons to both Buddy Holly and 1960s girl groups.
 They are also said to love "music from '50s oldies to '80s punk".

 History

 The band includes vocals from bassist Shannon Shaw, guitarist Cody Blanchard, and keyboardist Will Sprott, along with drums by Nate Mahan.
 Shaw and Blanchard met at the California College of the Arts, where they began performing together.

-Shaw is also a member of queercore punk outfit Hunx and His Punx.
+Shaw has released a solo album with Easy Eye Sound and is also a member of queercore punk outfit Hunx and His Punx.
+Sprott is very active outside the band releasing solo records and touring with Shana Cleveland.

 Shannon and the Clams' debut album, I Wanna Go Home, was released in 2009.
 In 2011, the group followed up with their sophomore effort, Sleep Talk.
 Their third album, Dreams in the Rat House, was released in May 2013.

 Their album Gone by the Dawn is described by Still in Rock as "the most beautiful manifestation in recent years of what I would call the 'Elvis Presley culture'".

 Released in 2018, Onion was Shannon and the Clams' first release on Dan Auerbach's Easy Eye Sound label.
 Auerbach also produced the album.
+Their sixth album, Year of the Spider, was released in 2021.

+Their seventh album, The Moon is in the Wrong Place, was released in 2024.
+All of the songs were heavily inspired by the death of Shaw's fiancé Joe Haener, who died in a car accident in 2022 just weeks before the pair's wedding.
+The name of the album came from something that Haener had said to Shaw shortly before his death during a conversation about astrology.